smudge/decks/railsconf-2022/slides.md

 <!--
-And I wish I could say it were as simple as just adding a new demo.rb file to your app, but that's just the tip of the iceberg.
+And I wish I could say it were as simple as just adding a new demo.rb config file to your app, but that's just the... tip of the iceberg.
 -->

 ---